$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: Pseudo-Bang scenario in gravity

+where $f_{0}$ is an integration constant and $\tilde{t}=t-t_i$.
+One observes that the term associated with the constant $f_0$ is $H\propto \sqrt{-T}$, which acts as a divergence term and hence it has no contribution to the field equations.
+Therefore, we omit the $f_0$-term without losing the generality of the solution.

 In the simple $\beta=0$ case, which corresponds to the standard bounce cosmology of (\ref{bounce-scfac}), the above integral can be easily solved and it produces the $f(T)$ function obtained in \cite{Cai:2011tc}.
-In the general case of $\beta\neq 0$, namely in the Pseudo-Bang cosmology of (\ref{unified-scfac}), it proves convenient to introduce the new variable $\tau=t-t_i$, and thus the above integral is found to be
+In the general case of $\beta\neq 0$, namely in the Pseudo-Bang cosmology of (\ref{unified-scfac}), the above integral is found to be

 where $\theta=\beta\sqrt{-6\gamma/\alpha}$.
 In the above expression $\Ei(1,x)$ is the exponential integral, related to the Gamma function through $\Ei(1,x)=\Gamma(0,x)$, and